BLCM/bl3mods/Aaron0000/Balands/README.md

 Kaoson - Accuracy and critical penalties removed.

-Night Hawkin - No change.
+Night Hawkin - No change other than a possible damage adjustment.

 Ripper - Set post-melee gun damage bonus to 100%, increased melee damage to 200%, melee damage bonus no longer factors in gear or skill bonuses.